Python lists allow you to store multiple items in a single object.

 Using Set() method

-, you can again create a list.
-That list will contain only the unique items.
+• With the resultant set, create a list.
+The new will contain only the unique items

 The order of items will NOT be preserved while using this method.
 Hence, if you want the order to be preserved, you need to use the alternate methods in this tutorial.